dieghernan/chulapa/docs/collections/_docs/01_install.md

 <div class="alert alert-warning p-3 mx-2" markdown="1">
 **Don't forget to deploy your site:**

--   On your Github repo, go to *Setting \> Github Pages* and publish your site.
+-   On your Github repo, go to *Setting \> Github Pages*..
--   Add your content.
+-   Select *Source \> Github Actions* and set the corresponding action.
+See an example in <https://github.com/dieghernan/chulapa-101/blob/main/.github/workflows/build-chulapa-gh-pages.yml>

 </div>

 By using `jekyll-remote-theme` your repo would have remote access to the content of these folders: